jzhao0802/palab/bivar_stats_y_num.md

 ## Inputs
 * `transformed_data`
+  * Full path and name of the R dataset of same name output by `read_and_transform`.
+* `var_config`
-  * R dataset output by `read_and_transform`
+    * Full path and name of the R dataset of same name output by `read_and_transform`.
 * `output_dir`
-  * The directory into which all outputs will be saved.
+    * The directory into which all outputs will be output to.
-* `outcome`
-  * The variable to use as an outcome.

 ## Function
-* Output a warning if the outcome variable has less than 6 unique values.
+* Output a warning if the outcome variable has less than 5 unique values.
   * This is because the statistics in this function will not be meaningful and it would be better to run `bivar_stats_y_cat`.
-* For columns prefixed with "o_", no stats should be calculated.
-* For categorical variables produce `bivar_stats_y_num_x_cat.csv` where each categorical variable spans multiple rows and each row within the variable group represents a level of the categorical variable.
+* For categorical variables (variable definition located in `var_config`), produce `bivar_stats_y_num_x_cat.csv` where the statistics for each categorical variable spans a group of rows and each row within the group represents a level of the categorical variable.
 The output file will have the following columns:
   * _Variable_: Name of the categorical variable.
   * _Level_: The value of the level in that variable.
   * _Mean outcome_: mean of the outcome variable when the categorical variable is level X.